-- 5. suspension or revocation of any professional license or certificate; - 6. violation of any other laws and rules applicable to the profession; and - 7. any other good and sufficient cause that renders an educator unfit for employment as an educator.
+- 6. violation of any other laws and rules applicable to the profession; and - 7. any other good and sufficient cause that renders an educator unfit for employment as an educator.

 An individual whose certificate has been revoked, denied, or suspended may not serve as a volunteer or be employed as an educator, paraprofessional, aide, substitute teacher or in any other position during the period of his or her revocation, suspension or denial for a violation of The Code of Ethics.
 The superintendent and the superintendent's designee for certification shall be responsible for assuring that an individual whose certificate has been revoked, denied, or suspended is not employed or serving in any capacity in their district.
 Both the superintendent and the superintendent's designee must hold GaPSC certification.